WangcsShuai/kevinzakka.github.io/_posts/2016-07-30-multiclass-svm-loss-vectorization.markdown

 This post is meant to help people taking CS231n.
 You can:

-- visit the course syllabus: click [here](http://cs231n.github.io/)
+- Visit the course syllabus: click [here](http://cs231n.github.io/)
-- read the section on SVM and Softmax Loss - click [here](http://cs231n.github.io/linear-classify/)
+- Read the section on SVM and Softmax Loss - click [here](http://cs231n.github.io/linear-classify/)